Azure/acs-engine/docs/extensions.md

 # Creating extension script file

 The script file will get executed on the VM to install the extension.
 Following is an example of a script.sh file.
+For a preprovision extension the relative path of the file inside the version folder needs to be passed in as the "script" property in the extensions profile

 ``` bash
 #!/bin/bash